You can apply to stay in the UK as a stateless person if both of the following apply:

 Documents you must provide

-You must provide these documents, if you have them, for you and your dependants:
+You must provide these documents if you have them:

-- current passports and other travel documents, such as visas
+current passport and other travel documents, such as visas

 official letters confirming your immigration status (with the reference number ASL.2150, ASL.2151 or ASL.2152)

-You’ll also need to provide as many documents as you can to prove that you are stateless.
-You should also provide documents for your dependants if they’re stateless.
+You’ll also need to provide as many documents as you can to prove that you’re stateless.

 These can include: